kaiorosa1/100-days-of-code/log-r5.md

 ## Day 97: June 6, 2020

 **Today's Progress**: I worked on the Libsys project.
-I fixed the mat-select value setting and added form reseting when values are submitted.
+I fixed the mat-select value setting and added form resetting when values are submitted.

 **Thoughts**: Lots of projects to get started I want to start learning Dart/Flutter in the near future.